EndaHallahan/BBClash/Spec.md

 ## List and List Item

 List and its subordinate tag List Item create lists.
 Lists can be nested.
 Lists are by default bulleted and unordered.
-To change the style of bullet for an unordered list, 'circle', 'square', or 'none' may be supplied. to create an ordered list, an argument must be supplied: '1' for numeric, 'a' and 'A' for lower and uppercase albabetic, and 'i' and 'I' for lower and upper case roman numeric.
+To change the style of bullet for an unordered list, 'circle', 'square', or 'none' may be supplied. to create an ordered list, an argument must be supplied: '1' for numeric, 'a' and 'A' for lower and uppercase alphabetic, and 'i' and 'I' for lower and upper case roman numeric.

 #### Tag:
 	[list]